amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 The argument that `a` can turn into `o`, `e` and `ai` but it is rare for `ai` or `e` to turn into `a` seems correct.
 So, Caldwell's case for the vowel in the first-person pronominal root being `a` might seem convincing.
-But the idea about the vowel in the first-person pronominal root from Masti Venkatesha Iyengar in "namma nudi" enables an even more convincing argument.
+But the idea about the vowel in the first-person pronominal root from Masti Venkatesha Iyengar in "namma nuḍi" enables an even more convincing argument.

 #### The vowel that is intermediate to ā and ē suggested by Masti Venkatesha Iyengar